 Why a Home Sewing Machine Just Won’t Cut It

 To sew leather, you need a machine that can handle the thickness of the material without it sticking to the presser foot or needle plate as the material moves along.
 Home sewing machines aren’t equipped with enough of the features you need to sew leather.
-Not to mention that most home sewing machines have an inferior friction clutch, which is likely to slip and cause stitching difficulty when sewing thick, hard-to-penetrate materials.
 Also, home sewing machines are limited in the thread thicknesses they can handle, reducing the type of leather projects they can sew.

 Most home sewing machines are plastic and made from inferior, low-quality parts.
 They aren’t designed to handle dense materials like leather.
 You need a sewing machine with a strong cast-iron body and robust, all-metal internal components.
 You need a machine that can handle user mistakes like needle deflection or hitting a grommet and can keep going.
 You also need a walking foot — or better yet a compound walking foot — machine with presser feet designed to not damage the leather.
 Even though leather is thick and tough, its surface is delicate and the wrong presser foot can mar, scuff or damage the leather.

 It's also important to mention that the Fabricator comes in two distinct sewing machine packages: the Sailrite® Standard Fabricator® Sewing Machine Package (#400500) or the Sailrite® Deluxe Fabricator® Sewing Machine Package (#400600).
-This industrial machine can expertly sew your projects but also has some great new additions found in the deluxe package.
-The main difference is that in the deluxe package, both the machine head and oil tray sit in a custom maple butcher block table.
+This industrial machine can expertly sew your projects but also has some great new additions found in the Deluxe package.
+The main difference is that in the Deluxe package, both the machine head and oil tray sit in a custom maple butcher block tabletop.
 The black, powder-coated table legs are constructed from high-quality steel and are capable of easy height adjustments.
-You'll find additional storage space on the table top as well and a larger, flexible LED sewing light with a strong G-clamp base.
-For more information, we recommend you check out the deluxe package product page (#400600).
+They even have rubber feet to help reduce sewing machine vibrations while you sew.
+You'll find additional storage space on the tabletop as well and a larger, flexible LED sewing light with a strong G-clamp base and 50,000 hours of power.
+For more information, we recommend you check out the Deluxe package product page (#400600 and #400601).

 Other Tips for Sewing Leather: